A wide angle of an outdoor ETP at a factory with clarifier, aeration basin and dosing tanks

 Industries / ETP & Water Treatment

-Failing inspection halts production.
-Donor-funded projects gate on compliance.
-We supply the tanks, instruments, and analyzers that pass NEMA discharge standards under EMCA CAP 387.
-The parameters table is on this page; no other Kenya supplier publishes it.
+A failed inspection can halt production, and donor-funded projects often gate funding on compliance.
+We supply the tanks, instruments, and analyzers needed to meet discharge standards under national water quality regulations.
+The full parameters table is set out on this page.

-Speed matters more than anywhere else on the catalogue.
-So does the answer to one question: will this equipment pass the next inspection?
-Everything on this page is designed to make that answer yes.
+Speed matters here more than in other equipment categories, and so does one question: will this equipment pass the next inspection?
+Everything on this page is designed to help you answer that with confidence.

 ParameterEnvironmentPublic sewerUnit / notes